ec209/re-team-manual/source/documentation/prometheus-for-gds-paas/index.md

 Nginx is set up infront of Prometheus and acts as an ingress/egress request proxy.
 It is composed of two elements:

 #### paas-proxy:
-A forward proxy is used for the traffic from Prometheus to PaaS with two purposes.
+A forward proxy is used for the traffic from Prometheus to PaaS for two purposes.

 - **Custom header insertion**: custom headers X-CF-APP-INSTANCE, which is a CloudFoundry-specific header which requests a specific instance ID to scrape, is inserted to requests from Prometheus to PaaS so that Prometheus can get metrics from each instance of an app - [EC2 Nginx config](https://github.com/alphagov/prometheus-aws-configuration-beta/blob/master/terraform/modules/prom-ec2/prometheus/cloud.conf#L66).

 - **Bearer token**:
-set to be CloudFoundry app guid, is used to authorise the connection to the /metrics endpoint for metrics exporters running on PaaS - [EC2 Nginx config](https://github.com/alphagov/prometheus-aws-configuration-beta/blob/master/terraform/modules/prom-ec2/prometheus/cloud.conf#L67).
+Set to be CloudFoundry app guid, auth-proxy is used to authorise the connection to the /metrics endpoint for metrics exporters running on PaaS - [EC2 Nginx config](https://github.com/alphagov/prometheus-aws-configuration-beta/blob/master/terraform/modules/prom-ec2/prometheus/cloud.conf#L67).

 #### auth-proxy
-TO DO
+Basic auth is used to protect inbound access to Prometheus [EC2 Nginx config] (https://github.com/alphagov/prometheus-aws-configuration-beta/blob/master/terraform/modules/prom-ec2/prometheus/cloud.conf#L83-L110), unless the origin of the inbound requests are from office IPs.

 ### AWS session manager
 We use AWS session manager for accessing AWS node instances via the [systems manager console](https://eu-west-1.console.aws.amazon.com/systems-manager/home?region=eu-west-1#) (login to aws first) or CLI.
 We do this instead of sshing into the node and do not need a bastion host in our architecture.

 ### IP safelist for PaaS routes
-PaaS tenants can optionally deploy a [IP safelist service](https://docs.cloud.service.gov.uk/deploying_services/route_services/) on PaaS, which is based on [PaaS route service](https://docs.cloud.service.gov.uk/deploying_services/route_services/#route-services) that provides a full proxy for application routes, e.g. [prometheus-metric-exporter](https://github.com/alphagov/paas-prometheus-exporter) that are bound to it.
+PaaS tenants can optionally deploy an [IP safelist service](https://docs.cloud.service.gov.uk/deploying_services/route_services/) on PaaS, which is based on [PaaS route service](https://docs.cloud.service.gov.uk/deploying_services/route_services/#route-services) that provides a full proxy for application routes for applications on PaaS, e.g. [prometheus-metric-exporter](https://github.com/alphagov/paas-prometheus-exporter) that are bound to it.
 PaaS tenants can use the route service to provide an IP restriction layer before web requests hit the applications running on PaaS.

 ### Logging, monitoring and alerting
 The following apps and SaaS are used for monitoring, logging and alerting for the prometheus-for-PaaS.